w1024ji/w1024ji.github.io/_posts/2025-12-02-start-new-prj.md

-## 🚀 Building a Modern Data Pipeline: AWS, Airflow, & Snowflake (Phase 1 Complete!)
+## 🚀 Building a Modern Data Pipeline: AWS, Airflow and Snowflake (Phase 1 Complete!)

 Hey everyone!
 As a self-starting data engineer, I’ve been tackling a hands-on project to master the modern cloud data stack.
 I wanted to move beyond tutorials and build a robust, end-to-end (E2E) pipeline from scratch.